JordanCWard/Elist/README.md

 - standardize colors, fonts, borders
 - put them before or after info?

+#### make sure that graphs are the best chosen for what the data is showing

 #### rewrite current list of topics/titles better

 #### fix sizing of headers